sujik18/mlperf-automations/docs/index.md

 * When `version_max` is given, any version below this if present in the cache or detected in the system can be chosen.
 If nothing is detected `default_version` if present and if below `version_max` will be used for installation.
 Otherwise `version_max_usable` (additional needed input for `version_max`) will be used as `version`.

 ### Variations
-* Variations are used to customize CM script and each unique combination of variations uses a unique cache entry.
+* Variations are used to customize MLC script and each unique combination of variations uses a unique cache entry.
 Each variation can turn on `env` keys also any other meta including dependencies specific to it.
 Variations are turned on like tags but with a `_` prefix.
 For example, if a script is having tags `"get,myscript"`, to call the variation `"test"` inside it, we have to use tags `"get,myscript,_test"`.

 #### Variation groups
 `group` is a key to map variations into a group and at any time only one variation from a group can be used in the variation tags.
 For example, both `cpu` and `cuda` can be two variations under the `device` group, but user can at any time use either `cpu` or `cuda` as variation tags but not both.